Cath: Hmmm...No House scoops lately? Come on, Kristin! We are starving for info!

 Laura in Calif.: Have you gotten any more Chuck scoop?

 As promised by Josh Schwartz at Comic-Con, we're going to meet the Awesomes this season.
 Specifically, they're set to arrive for a little wedding-related meddling in episode nine.
 (And as a consequence we'll learn Capt.
 Awesome's real last name!)
 I'm also hearing that Father Awesome volunteers to walk Ellie down the aisle since her own dad is not around, but she freaks out at that prospect.
 I bet that Chuck ends up walking her down the aisle.
 Awww...

 Kayla in Irvine, Calif.: Loved your Greek info last week!
 Can we get more please?

-Cappie is going to be speed dating in attempts to get over Casey.
-He drags Rusty along for the ride, and one of them is pretty successful.
+Cappie is going to be meeting other people in attempts to get over Casey.
+Rusty drags Cappie along to such a speed-dating event, and one of them is pretty successful.
 Who's the playah?
 Post your guesses in the comments.

 Melissa in Davisburg, Mich.: Any chance you can give us some scoop on one of my favorite shows, CSI: Miami?
 Like, are we hip-hugger fans gonna see anything happen between Eric and Calleigh?

 According to Adam Rodriguez himself, "The tension is building, and there's only so long we can probably wait to pounce on each other."
 And Emily Procter added, "In the seventh season you get to sort of watch Calleigh sort through the parts of her life she's unsure about: Here's Delko, who's a great choice for her-you know they have a lot in common.
 He's very loyal to her; she's very loyal to him.
 They've been through a lot together, and he's a kind person.
 And then she's got Jake, on the side, who's kind of the bad boy, and you see her being drawn to that."

 Hillary in Des Moines, Iowa: Any scoop on OTH?